 The Leadership Studies Minor includes several methods of program and curriculum assessment.
 Of the methods noted below, the Student Leadership Practices Inventory (SLPI) has provided an ongoing opportunity to complete a pre-test on first-year students followed by a post-test at completion of the minor coursework.
 The SLPI measures the scholar's level of confidence against five leadership measures-challenging the process, inspiring a shared vision, enabling others to act, modeling the way, and encouraging the heart.
-In the past, the SLPI has been used to assess degree of change from first year to fourth year in each of the five dimensions and is another gauge of three student outcomes-self-leadership, problem-solving and critical thinking.
+In the past, the SLPI has been used to assess degree of change from first year to fourth year in each of the five dimensions and is another gauge of at least three student outcomes-self-leadership, problem-solving and critical thinking.
 Typically, CSU-Pueblo PLP scholars improve in two categories-challenging the process and enabling others to act.
 A new rubric will be developed to more closely measure initial skills and self-efficacy as well as growth in leadership abilities.

-Other Typical forms of assessment used include:
+This will be integrated into the assessment curriculum in 2015-2016.
+In addition to evaluation of the performance criteria noted earlier, other typical forms of evaluation that contribute to assessment used include:

-- Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Social Responsible Leadership Scale (administered under the auspices of CLA) - Student online course evaluations each semester - Online Alumni and Current Student Surveys conducted through Survey Monkey - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Anecdotal insight from alums, board members, and other professional supervisors - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Scholar Portfolios (US 260 and US 460/489)
+- Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Social Responsible Leadership Scale (administered under the auspices of CLA-See end note. - Student online course evaluations each semester - Online Alumni and Current Student Surveys conducted through Survey Monkey - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Anecdotal insight from alums, board members, and other professional supervisors - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion

-Student Learning Outcome One: Self Leadership
+Student Learning Outcome One: Self Leadership (Assessed Annually)

-Self-leadership refers to the process of becoming a leader.
-As scholar Pentti Sydanaanlakka notes, "Self-leadership is an enabling process whereby a person learns to know him/herself better and through this better self-understanding is able to steer his/her life better."
+Self-leadership refers to the process of becoming a leader: As an educational process, the leadership studies minor focuses on the student's preparation for and readiness for leadership.
+Scholar Pentti Sydanaanlakka notes, "Self-leadership is an enabling process whereby a person learns to know him/herself better and through this better self-understanding is able to steer his/her life better."
 This consciousness includes development of the physical, mental, social, spiritual, and professional nature of the individual.
 The development of self-leadership includes attention to oral and written communication skills, interpersonal behaviors, recognition of thought and practice in leadership settings, and readiness for the leadership roles ahead.
 In Lois Medina's words, it is "exploring the embodiment of leadership" through identity and behaviors.

-Students will define, monitor, and explain their leadership skills as measured by their abilities to speak and deliver oral presentations.
-They will develop clearly articulated arguments about leadership qualities and traits as measured by written assignments, reports, presentations, and the portfolio.
-They will comprehend and report on leadership styles and skills through reflective activities such as journaling and oral presentations.
-For this pilot, we are measuring at two levels: sophomore (second year in program) and senior (final semester in program.)
+Students will define, monitor, and demonstrate their leadership skills as measured by their abilities to speak and deliver oral presentations.
+Additionally, they will develop clearly articulated arguments about leadership qualities and traits as measured by written assignments, reports, presentations, and the portfolio.
+They will comprehend and report on leadership styles and skills through reflective activities such as journaling, group discussion, and presentation.

-Sophomore Level: Portfolios: US 260 - Leadership in Service Organizations
+Sophomore Level: Portfolio: US 260 - Leadership in Service Organizations

-- Students will demonstrate leadership readiness (self-leadership) through self-reflection, journaling, discussions, and interaction with shadow mentors and will devise and integrate learning experiences into a portfolio for faculty review. - Students will analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty.
+- Students will demonstrate leadership readiness (self-leadership) through self-reflection, journaling, discussions, and interaction with shadow mentors and will devise and integrate learning experiences into a portfolio for faculty review. - Students will analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty, and beginning in Fall 2015, students will provide an oral presentation or "defense" of their portfolio